ALPINE SKIING VENUE – 2010 WINTER games

 Terrain Parks Become Training Grounds For Elite Athletes

 Training facilities at Whistler Blackcomb will ensure elite athletes for years to come.
-The terrain parks will provide training grounds for six medalling events at the 2014 Olympic Winter Games in Sochi; Ski Cross, Snowboard Cross, Ski Halfpipe, Snowboard Halfpipe, Ski Slopestyle and Snowboard Slopestyle.
+The terrain parks at Whistler Blackcomb provide training grounds for six Olympic medalling events; Ski Cross, Snowboard Cross, Ski Halfpipe, Snowboard Halfpipe, Ski Slopestyle and Snowboard Slopestyle.

 A renewed Snow Cross Track on Blackcomb offers training and organized competitive event opportunities through Whistler Blackcomb's event department.
 The 22-foot Olympic Size Half Pipe on Blackcomb Mountain is groomed daily and will be ready for the next pipe slayer while a 14-foot half pipe on Blackcomb sets the stage for skiers and riders to progress into the 22-foot feature.
 Finally, on the right side of the Nintendo Terrain Park, a full slopestyle course with "X-Games sized" features emulate the flow of an actual Olympic Slopestyle course: rail, rail, rail, jump, jump, jump, jump.
 While the flow order will remain the same, the terrain park rangers will continuously change up the style of features to create dynamic training opportunities.